OliverKlukas/find-file-duplicates/README.md

 # find-file-duplicates
-Challenge implementation for an application at Isar Aerospace.
+Hi there :wave:!
+This is my implementation for the challenge set by Isar Aerospace...
+[TODO: finish intro text]

+##

+## Challenge